Insights · Topics

 Read topic page →

-Power Platform and Power BI hide their complexity well — until the first capacity overrun or Premium Capacity jump.
-We cover both topics with break-even calculations and optimization levers.
+Power Platform and Power BI hide their complexity well — until the first capacity overrun, the first DAX performance problem, or an RPA rollout without governance.
+We treat advisory and licensing as separate topic pages.

 Read topic page →